-Our Six Favorite Magazines for Women Over 60
+6 Amazing Magazines for Women Over 60

 Part of my inspiration for starting Sixty and Me was the feeling that too many media outlets do not devote enough attention to women over 60.
-I feel that we are too often invisible on magazine covers and on TV shows, and our voices too often are not being heard.
+I feel that we are too often invisible on magazine covers and on TV shows, and our voices are not being heard.

 While the mainstream media still has a long way to go, there are fortunately several great magazines that do a wonderful job of sharing stories and connecting women over 60 with worthwhile information and resources.

-Every issue has great tips for how to cook healthy, affordable meals at home (minimizing time in the kitchen and maximizing nutrition and flavor), how to find great deals on fashion, cosmetics and other essentials to help you feel more beautiful and stylish, and how to create a more fulfilling life.
+Every issue has great tips for how to cook healthy, affordable meals at home (minimizing time in the kitchen and maximizing nutrition and flavor), how to find great deals on fashion, cosmetics, and other essentials to help you feel more beautiful and stylish, and how to create a more fulfilling life.

 O, the Oprah Magazine